- The wireless N router issues can cause a great deal of frustration and problems with your workflow.

 - If you have an IP address that means it can establish a connection with the router.

-- If the connection is working then you will need to update the wireless card driver you use for the Windows 8.1 or Windows 10 and also check if there are any updates available on the Wireless N router you are using.
+- If the connection is working then you will need to update the wireless card driver you use for the Windows 10 and also check if there are any updates available on the Wireless N router you are using.

 - You will need to try to reset the Wireless N router.

-- This is usually done via a small button at the back of the router but for a more detailed explanation, you will need to read the Wireless N router manual.
+- This is usually done via a small button at the back of the router but for a more detailed explanation, read the Wireless N router manual.

-- After the reset is completed reboot your Windows 8.1 or Windows 10 device.
+- After the reset is completed, reboot your Windows 10 device.

 - Connect to the Wireless N router and see if you have the same connection issues.